JoolsMcFly/bash-collection/git/README.md

 # deploy.sh
 Script I wrote to ease pushing to dev/staging/prod sites of our Symfony application.
-All three versions run on the same server but you can esily adapt the rsync command to push to different servers.
+All three versions run on the same server but you can easily adapt the rsync command to push to different servers.
 Script works as follows:
 - lists available branches, most recently updated first
 - asks where to deploy (dev/staging/prod)